WildlifeDatasets/wildlife-datasets/docs/dataframe.md

 print(datasets.WildlifeDataset.unknown_name) # markdown-exec: hide
 ```

-When a dataset contains unknown inidividuals, there identities should be changed to the default value.
+When a dataset contains unknown inidividuals, the identity entry should be changed to the default value described above.

 ## Optional columns